The Best of Cordwainer Smith: Reception

 The book was reviewed by Lester del Rey in Analog Science Fiction/Science Fact, March 1977, Michael Bishop in Delap's F & SF Review, May 1977, Philip Stephensen-Payne in Paperback Parlour, June 1977, and Spider Robinson in Galaxy, August 1977.

 Awards

 The book placed second in the 1976 Locus Poll Award for Best Single Author Collection.
 "Scanners Live in Vain" was nominated for the 1951 Retro Hugo Award for Best Novelette in 2001.
 "The Game of Rat and Dragon" was nominated for the 1956 Hugo Award for Best Short Story.
 "Alpha Ralpha Boulevard" was nominated for the 1962 Hugo Award for Best Short Fiction.
 "The Ballad of Lost C'Mell" was nominated for the 1964 Hugo Award for Best Short Fiction.
 "A Planet Named Shayol" won the 1995 Seiun Award for Best Translated Short Story.

+Audio edition

+An unabridged audio edition of the book, narrated by Sean Runnette, was published by Blackstone Audio in 2016.